sebastian-greco/react-native-google-signin-modern/README.md

     case 'SIGN_IN_IN_PROGRESS':
       // Another sign-in is already in progress break;
+    case 'SIGN_IN_REQUIRED':
+      // Silent sign-in failed - user needs to sign in interactively break;
+    case 'NO_USER':
+      // getTokens() called but no user is signed in break;
+    case 'TOKEN_REFRESH_ERROR':
+      // Failed to refresh authentication tokens
+      break;
+    case 'USER_CANCELLED':
+      // User cancelled the sign-in dialog
+      break;
     case 'NO_ACTIVITY':
-      // No current activity available
+      // No current activity available (Android only) break;
-      break;
     default:
       // Other sign-in errors